clojuredocs/guides/articles/tutorials/emacs.md

 instead you want to jump to the source of the function you can use `M-.`, which is awesome.
 This works on your own functions as well as those which come from third-party libraries.
 Use `M-,` to pop the stack and return to where you were.
-Incidentally to see all of symbols in a file and jump to the one you are looking for you can use `C-x C-i`, this is a big time saver.
+For all the definitions in a single file you can use `M-x imenu` to list them and jump to one.

-When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `\*nrepl\*` buffer and re-run `nrepl-jack-in` to start another.
+When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `*nrepl*` buffer and re-run `nrepl-jack-in` to start another.

 ## Appendix ##